mekaiser/netflix-clone/README.md

 ## FEATURES

 - Random movies in the banner upon each refresh
-- Carousel of movies coming from the TMDB API
+- Carousel of movies and tv shows coming from the TMDB API
 - Click any movie/show and then click the play button from the banner to watch its trailer
 - Sign up and sign in via email
 - Subscription system to Netflix plans